 Processes Governing the

-Design of Educational Programs 3
+Design of Educational Prog rams

+3

-EDUC 6205 Online Learning for ,
+EDUC 6205 Online Learning for Educat ors

-Educators 3
+3

 EDUC 6210 Learning Assessment in Or ıline

 Education 3

 EDUC 6215 Instructional Design and O nline

 Teaching 3

 EDUC 6220 Learning Communities

-and Virtual Education 3
+and Virtual Education З

+TOTAL CREDITS

+Education 3

 EDUC 6050 Integrative Seminar in

-Education 3
+and virtual Education 3

-TOTAL CREE DITS 18

-- All courses must be passed with at least a "B" arade. - Course weeks may vary depending on the program offering, which has a total length of approximately 32 weeks.
+- All courses must be passed with at least a "B" grade. - Course weeks may vary depending on the program offering, which has a total length of approximately 32 weeks.